-The IAR C/C++ Compiler for ARM supports several different ARM cores and devices based on the instruction sets version 4, 5, 6, 6M, and 7.
+The IAR C/C++ Compiler for ARM supports most 32-bit ARM cores and devices.
 The object code that the compiler generates is not always binary compatible between the cores.
 Therefore it is crucial to specify a processor option to the compiler.
-The default core is ARM7TDMI
+The default core is Cortex-M3.